 - Financial support documentation (Sponsorship Certification and Bank Statement).

 You must provide a bank statement or other appropriate evidence of financial support adequate to cover travel to and from Boston and for tuition and living costs for at least one full year at Boston University.
 The Estimate of Expenses can be found on the International Students and Scholars Office website.
 Please note the minimum amount listed may be increased by up to 5% each academic year.
-Immigration regulations prohibit most international students from accepting any employment except University appointments during the first year of study in the United States.

 Must I submit the International Student Data Form and the required financial documentation with my application?